GETTING UNDER THE SKIN OF SOUTH AFRICA'S VIBRANT EAST COAST CITY

 To ease us into the “staycation” concept, our adventure began at the vibey Unity Brasserie & Bar.
-Durban has a reputation for being quiet on week nights, and Unity proved that wrong by being packed at 6pm on a rainy Tuesday night.
-We were treated to a local beer tasting courtesy of That Brewing Co., then dived into a our new favourite brew “Beasts of the Deep”.
+Durban has a reputation for being quiet on weeknights, and Unity proved that wrong by being packed at 6 pm on a rainy Tuesday night.
+We were treated to a local beer tasting courtesy of That Brewing Co., then dived into our new favourite brew “Beasts of the Deep”.
 To stave off any hangovers, we also tucked into outstanding veg burgers, and their gourmet bunnies are the stuff of legends.

 Our beer buzz on, we made a late check-in to our home for the next two nights.
-The Concierge Boutique Bungalows shares a premises with the innovative Freedom Cafe which is made out of two bright red shipping containers.
+The Concierge Boutique Bungalows shares premises with the innovative Freedom Cafe which is made out of two bright red shipping containers.
 We did not expect to find the colourful art explosion that burst out of our room as we opened the door, and loved the daschund-inspired graphics and wine.
-Our room opened out onto our own partitioned patio garden, so when our doors were open, we felt like we were in an exotic Henri Rousseau painting.
+Our room opened out onto our own partitioned patio garden, so we felt like we were in an exotic Henri Rousseau painting when our doors were open.

 An old neighbourhood with a tasty new vibe

 The next morning, after a good strong cup of coffee on our private patio, we arrived at what must be one of the regeneration cornerstones of the Glenwood neighbourhood – The Corner Café.
+Editorial note: Corner Cafe has subsequently closed.
 Founder Judd has become something of a Durban institution himself, building on his ethos of seasonal and locally grown produce served in the warm and homely atmosphere of the Café.

 One morning we were lucky enough to get a table at the always bustling Glenwood Bakery, surrounded by the aromas of freshly baked artisanal bread.